Pedagogy • Methodology • Technology

 FITL offers training workshops for faculty and staff on academic technology in use at the School of Engineering.
-Workshops typically last 45 to 90 minutes and are offered onsite and online.
-Please see our list of offerings and descriptions below, and see our Workshop Schedule to find a time that works for you.
+Workshops typically last 45 to 90 minutes and are offered onsite, online, or hybrid.

 Learning Management System

 Get to know NYU Classes, the Learning Management System (LMS) in use at the School of Engineering.
 At this workshop, instructors will learn to build their NYU Classes course site to engage and communicate with students.
 Topics include: